mxagar/statistics_with_python_coursera/01_Visualization/Statistics_Python_1_Visuaization.md

 A box plot is a graphical representation of the quartiles or the five-value summary: min, max, 25%, median, 50%, IQR.
 Additionally, if the whiskers are not set in the min/max locations, outliers can be detected.
 There is a technique for that.

+Note on the outliers and the length of the whiskers:

+- if no outliers plotted, whiskers are min and max
+- if outliers plotted, whiskers are largest/lowest points inside the range defined by 1st or 3rd quartile + 1.5*IQR

+if there are no individual data points plotted, the whiskers indicate data’s minimum and maximum.
+If there are individual data points plotted, the whiskers indicate the largest/lowest points inside the range defined by 1st or 3rd quartile plus 1.5 times IQR.

 Most interesting box plots appear when we plot different groups together, i.e., when we facet the same quantitative variable of different qualitative variables (groups).
 For example:
 - Blood pressure by age ranges and gender.